BerkeleyLab/Marble/README.md

 The initial design is supported by the Berkeley Accelerator Controls and Instrumentation (BACI), a DOE High Energy Physics (HEP) General Accelerator R&D (GARD) program and carried out by the Accelerator Technology Group (ATG) at LBNL, in collaboration with the Warsaw University of Technology (WUT) and Creotech Instruments in Poland.

 The board was designed by Michal Gaska (WUT) and Larry Doolittle (LBNL) is the mastermind behind the design.
 Michael Betz, Vamsi Vytla, Sergio Paiagua and Eric Norum (LBNL) have also contributed to the design and supporting software and firmware throughout the development.

+## Copyright

+Marble Copyright (c) 2019, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Department of Energy).
+All rights reserved.

+This documentation describes Marble and is licensed under the CERN OHL v.
+1.2.

+NOTICE.
+This documentation was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the documentation to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2. (http://ohwr.org/cernohl).
+THIS DOCUMENTATION IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+Please see the CERN OHL v.1.2 for applicable conditions.